 Please see the Undergraduate Catalog Archives for PDF versions of past catalogs.

-This program offered by Leigh Gerdine College of Fine Arts/Department of Art, Design, and Art History
+This program is offered by the Leigh Gerdine College of Fine Arts/Department of Art, Design, and Art History.

 A study of the creative strategies of global artists throughout history and a core exploration in a range of media encourage students to seek imaginative and innovative approaches to both individual and client-based challenges.
 More directed study leads to a practical knowledge of the common materials and techniques for illustration, both past and current. ·